zalando-stups/planb-cassandra/README.rst

 1. Check for the latest Plan-B Cassandra image version:
   `curl https://registry.opensource.zalan.do/teams/stups/artifacts/planb-cassandra-3/tags | jq '.[-1].name'`
 2. Connect to the instance where you want to run the upgrade and enter your docker container.
 3. Run `nodetool upgradesstables` and `nodetool drain`.
-The latter command will flush the memtables and speed up the upgrade process later on. *This command is mandatory and cannot be skipped.* Excerpt from the manual `Cassandra stops listening for connections from the client and other nodes.
-You need to restart Cassandra after running 'nodetool drain.`
+The latter command will flush the memtables and speed up the upgrade process later on. *This command is mandatory and cannot be skipped.*
+   Excerpt from the manual `Cassandra stops listening for connections from the client and other nodes.
+You need to restart Cassandra after running nodetool drain.`
 4. Stop the docker container and remove it
   ```
     Inside the container: